dawidgorczyca/react-boilerplate-2022/README.md

 # React 2022 Boilerplate
 Base boilerplate I'm using for my Frontend projects.
-On branch 'nav-and-data' you can find a version with `react-router` and `redux` configured.
+On branch `nav-and-data` you can find a version with `react-router` and `redux` configured.

 ---